sensel/morph-docs/docs/morph.md

 * _Blue stable_: The device is in bluetooth mode
 * _Blue pulsing_: The device is in bluetooth pairing mode
 * _Yellow_: The device is in update mode (this means you should open the Sensel App and update the firmware on your device)
-* _Purple_: The device is communicating through the hacker cable (you won't see this unless you're using the hacker cable from the Innovator’s Kit)
+* _Purple_: The device is communicating through the Developer's Cable (you won't see this unless you're using the Developer's Cable from the Innovator’s Kit)
 * _Red_: Indicates a low battery or powering off device.
 To turn off the Morph, press and hold the power button for 5 seconds.
 After 2 seconds the red LED will turn on.
 Wait until the LED turns off before releasing the power button.

 ### Button
-Use to power device on/off and put in Bluetooth pairing mode.
+Use to power the device on/off and put in Bluetooth pairing mode.

 * Press to turn on
 * Hold for a few seconds to put in pairing mode (blue pulsing LED)